kyma-project/telemetry-manager/docs/user/04-metrics.md

 - Configure the workload using “STRICT” mTLS mode (for example, by applying a corresponding PeerAuthentication).
 - Set up scraping through HTTP by applying the `prometheus.io/scheme=http` annotation.

-**Cause 2**: The service enabling the scrape via the prometheus annotations is not revealing the application protocol to use in the port definition.
+**Cause 2**: The Service definition enabling the scrape with Prometheus annotations does not reveal the application protocol to use in the port definition.
 For details, see [Activate Prometheus-based metrics](#_4-activate-prometheus-based-metrics).

-**Remedy 2**: Define the application protocol in the Service port definition by either prefixing the port name with the protocol, like in `http-metrics` or define the `appProtocol`.
+**Remedy 2**: Define the application protocol in the Service port definition by either prefixing the port name with the protocol, like in `http-metrics` or define the `appProtocol` attribute.

 ### Gateway Buffer Filling Up